A God Focused Woman and Her Purpose

 The value that the Almighty places on a good woman can be clearly seen from many parts of Scripture.
 There are numerous illustrations where women have played crucial parts in the Almighty’s plans for this world, but always the main purpose is to show the man’s position, and to further the plans of Almighty God.

-It also seems clear that she was indeed a highly favoured woman (Luke 1:28), who despite the incredible experience of the birth of Jesus, lived a normal family life, and was in other respects a normal woman, as is evidenced by her large family.
+It is also clear that she was indeed a highly favoured woman (Luke 1:28); who despite the incredible experience of the birth of Jesus, lived a normal family life, and was in other respects a normal woman, as is evidenced by her large family.

-Throughout the history of the world since Eden, it is clear that there have been and are many women who have and do perform important tasks for the good of mankind, and are fulfilling a purpose the Almighty intends for them.
+Throughout the history of the world in this Creation since Eden, it is clear that there have been and are many women who have and do perform important tasks for the good of mankind, and are fulfilling a purpose the Almighty intends for them.
 A few notable one’s are: